The Heard Museum gets a makeover

 In addition to this project, the Heard’s auditorium is getting a head-to-toe renovation that will includes audio visual upgrades.
 A confidential financial gift from the late Marjorie Blum is financing that work, said Krol.

-Posted on August 20, 2010, in Midtown Vitality and tagged Midtown Phoenix, Phoenix Business Journal, Heard Museum, Midtown Museum District, Virginia G. Piper Charitable Trust, Arts and Entertainment, Native American.
+Posted on August 20, 2010, in Midtown Vitality and tagged Arts and Entertainment, Heard Museum, Midtown Museum District, Midtown Phoenix, Native American, Phoenix Business Journal, Virginia G. Piper Charitable Trust.
 Bookmark the permalink.
-Leave a Comment.
+Leave a comment.